Want to suppress your appetite better, while managing cravings and maintaining a smoother mood while dieting?

 1) Protein suppresses appetite better than carbohydrates.
 This is due to the suppression of the appetite stimulating hormone, ghrelin.

-Studies have shown that the more protein contained in the meal, the longer you stave off hunger pangs due to lower ghrelin levels.
+Studies have shown that the more protein contained in the meal, the longer you stave off sugar cravings hunger pangs due to lower ghrelin levels.

 2) Protein has a high TEF (Thermic Effect of Food) rating, meaning the body burns many calories simply in the process of breaking down the protein foods you eat.